amscanne/hibera-build/README.md

 /event/{key}
 ------------

+* POST

+    Fires an event on the given key.

+    `rev` -- Fire only if the revision is currently `rev`.

 * GET

-    Wait on the given key.
+    Wait for synchronization events on the given key.

-    `rev` -- Return the rev is not `rev`.
+    `rev` -- Return when the rev is not `rev`.
              Use 0 to return on the first change.

     `timeout` -- Return after `timeout` milliseconds.

-* POST

-    Fires an event on the given key.

-    `rev` -- Fire only if the revision is currently `rev`.